Finite Sample Inference in Incomplete Models: Finite-sample inference

-where~$\tilde U^{(n)}:=(\tilde U_1,\ldots,\tilde U_n)$ is a Monte Carlo latent sample as in Definition~\ref{def:MC}. \end{enumerate} Computation of the test statistic is discussed in Section~\ref{sec:num} below.
-For now, note that~(\ref{eq:OT}) solves a discrete optimal transport problem, which is a special kind of linear programming problem.
+where~$\Pi_n$ is the set of~$n\times n$ nonnegative matrices~$\pi$ such that $\Sigma_i\pi_{ij} = \Sigma_j\pi_{ij} = 1/n$, for all $i,j \leq n,$ as defined in the {\em notations and preliminaries} section. \end{enumerate} Computation of the test statistic is discussed in appendix~\ref{sec:num}.
+For now, note that~(\ref{eq:OT}) solves a discrete optimal-transport problem, which is a special kind of linear programming problem.